-Almost a month after the work from home guidance was dropped we celebrate the many benefits of being back in the office.
+Almost a month after the work from home guidance was dropped we celebrate the many benefits of being back in the office and hybrid working.

-While office life will never be the same again, there are many aspects of being back in the workplace that we really missed during the lonely lockdown days.
+While office life will never be the same again after the rise in popularity of hybrid working, there are many aspects of being back in the workplace that we really missed during the lonely lockdown days.

 1. Our colleagues